Simple Reset Tips and Goals for 2021

 - Sea salt

 Mash it all up!
 I like to keep a few little chunks for texture.
-Top with extra cilantro.
-Serve with your favourite chip (mine is NEAL BROTHERS).
-If not eating it right away, top with the avocado pits and will prevent it from turning brown!
+Top with extra cilantro, and serve with your favourite chip.
+If you're not eating it right away, top with the avocado pits - this will prevent your guac from turning brown!

 - 1 tomato, cut into chunks